Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 However, if the macroscopic forest condition holds with $r=0$, this criterion becomes sufficient, as shown in Supplement IV.
 This result also justifies earlier work on kinetic proofreading networks \cite{SimplicityComplexNW,munsky2009specificity}, which inferred exponential convergence from observing that the coefficient of variation tends to $1$.

-A second test is based on the physical expectation proposed earlier that the first-passage time distribution approaches a delta or exponential form depending on whether the dynamics is biased toward or away from the target state, respectively \cite{SimplicityComplexNW,munsky2009specificity}.
-If the steady-state distribution satisfies detailed balance, this expectation can be made precise.
-Specifically, for $\langle\tau\rangle_{m\to N}:=\max_{i}\langle\tau\rangle_{i\to N}$, one has
+A second test is based on the physical expectation proposed earlier that the first-passage time distribution approaches a delta or exponential form depending on whether the dynamics is globally biased toward or away from the target state, respectively \cite{SimplicityComplexNW,munsky2009specificity}.
+If the steady-state distribution satisfies detailed balance, this can be turned into a simple criterion on the ratio of the MFPT in forward and backward direction.
+Namely, for $\langle\tau\rangle_{m\to N}:=\max_{i}\langle\tau\rangle_{i\to N}$, one has

 provided that the macroscopic forest condition holds for the network with $m$ as the target and $N$ as the initial state with any finite $r$: